Davenchy/media-share/README.md

 # MediaShare

-**MediaShare** is a full-stack web application that allows users to upload, manage, and share media (images).
+**MediaShare** is a full-stack web application that allows users to upload, manage, and share media (images/videos).
 It includes a backend built with TypeScript, a web frontend built with React, and uses Docker to manage the services.
-The application supports basic user authentication, media upload (images only), and media interaction (like/unlike).
+The application supports basic user authentication, media upload (images/videos), and media interaction (like/unlike).

 ## Live Demo